phenixdigital/phoenix_storybook/guides/components.md

 ## Templates

 You may want to render your components within some wrapping markup.
-For instance, when your component can only be used as a block or slot of another wrapping component.
+For instance, when your component can only be used as a slot of another enclosing component.

 Some components, such as _modals_, _slideovers_, and _notifications_, are not visible from the
 start: they first need user interaction.
 Such components can be accompanied by an outer template,